RedGhoul/pgnow/main.md

 Performance Considerations
 Low Overhead: Ensures the tool itself does not significantly impact database performance by using lightweight queries and configurable refresh intervals.

-Optional Integrations
-Multiple Databases: Capability to monitor multiple PostgreSQL instances from a single dashboard.

-Notifications: Integration with external services (e.g., email, Slack) for alerts.

-Deployment
-Standalone Application: Can be deployed independently or integrated into a larger monitoring ecosystem.

-Containerization: Supports deployment via Docker for ease of setup and scalability.